-- (1) We define siblings as a brother or sister, half-brother or sister, adopted brother or sister, step brother or sister, or the child of the parent's/carer's partner, and in every case, the child must be living in the same family unit at the same address. - (2) A map showing the ecclesiastical parishes of Westbury, Flaxley and Blaisdon may be viewed at the school office. - (3) Active connections requires regular attendance at the principal act of worship on a Sunday in any of the parish churches of Westbury-on-Severn, Blaisdon or Flaxley at least once a month on average during the two years prior to consideration of this application.
+- (1) We define siblings as a brother or sister, half-brother or half-sister, adopted brother or adopted sister, step-brother or step-sister, or the child of the parent's/carer's partner, and in every case, the child must be living in the same family unit at the same address. - (2) A map showing the ecclesiastical parishes of Westbury, Flaxley and Blaisdon may be viewed at the school office. - (3) Active connections require regular attendance at the principal act of worship on a Sunday in any of the parish churches of Westbury-on-Severn, Blaisdon or Flaxley at least once a month on average during the two years prior to consideration of this application.
 The application should be supported by a letter from the minister and should be addressed to the school admissions officer.
-However, where a family has moved into the area within the two years, consideration will still be made on the application, providing regular attendance at any of the abovementioned parish churches can be verified by a letter from the minister.
+However, where a family has moved into the area within the two years, consideration will still be given to the application, providing regular attendance at any of the above mentioned parish churches can be verified by a letter from the minister.

-Admission of Summer Born Children for Reception Entry for Westbury-on-Severn C of E Primary School:
+Admission of Summer Born Children for Reception Entry for Westbury-on-Severn

+C of E Primary School: